 It’s difficult to overhype how great this is.
 Waveform Free is a fully-fledged free DAW, that only a couple of years ago was Tracktion’s flagship product.
 We really wish more companies did this.

 On top of this, they allow you to use 3rd party plugins inside Tracktion Free.
-That means, you can go ahead and download some of the wicked free plugins, over on our best free vst plugins list & get access to more instruments for free!
+That means, you can go ahead and download some of the wicked free plugins, over on our best free vst plugins list & get access to more virtual instruments for free!

-Waveform 8 also introduced a number of new instruments & VST plugins, including a sampler and an FM synthesizer.
+Waveform 8 also introduced a number of new virtual instruments & VST plugins, including a sampler and an FM synthesizer.

 All in all, for a free DAW, there's probably no better option out there, than the Tracktion Waveform Free.
 You can use it on Windows, Mac, Rasberry Pi & Ubuntu.